sophgo/tpu-mq/application/imagenet_example/readme.md

-# Sophgo-mq Example with ImageNet
+# tpu-mq Example with ImageNet

 We follow the PyTorch [official example][https://github.com/pytorch/examples/tree/master/imagenet] to build the example of Model Quantization Benchmark for ImageNet classification task.